Custom Installation and Uninstallation of Components

 $ ./<file_name>.run --noexec --target <directory>

-Installation RUN file contains packages of all components of Dr.Web for UNIX Internet Gateways (in the RPM format) and supporting files.
-Package files of each component have the following structure:
+The .run installation file contains packages of all Dr.Web Gateway Security Suite components (in the RPM format) and auxiliary files.
+Package files of each component are named as follows:

 <component_name>_<version>~linux_<platform>.rpm

-where <version> is a string that contains the version and time of the product release, and <platform> is a platform for which Dr.Web for UNIX Internet Gateways is intended.
-Names of all the packages containing the components of Dr.Web for UNIX Internet Gateways start with the “drweb” prefix.
+where <version> is a string that contains the version and date of the package release, and <platform> is a platform to run Dr.Web Gateway Security Suite.
+Names of all Dr.Web Gateway Security Suite component packages start with the drweb prefix.

-To install packages, superuser permissions are required (i.e. privileges of the root user).
-To elevate your privileges, use the su command for changing the current user or the sudo command to execute the specified command with the privileges of another user.
+To install packages, superuser (root) permissions are required.
+To elevate your privileges, use the su command for changing the current user or the sudo command to run the specified command as another user.

-To start installation or reinstallation of a component package, go to the directory which contains the unpacked installation kit, and execute the command via the console (or via a console emulator—terminal for the graphical mode):
+To install a component package, go to the directory with the contents of the unpacked installation file, and run the command via the console (or via a console emulator—a terminal for the graphical mode):

 # ./scripts/installpkg.sh <package_name>